 The only types of fuel that should be used in your fireplace are tinder, kindling, and logs.
 Do not use yard debris or colored paper in your fireplace because it’s unsafe to do so.
 All wood that is used should be dry or seasoned.
 When unseasoned wood is burned, the moisture inside uses the majority of the fire’s energy; and an increased amount of flammable, tar-like creosote is deposited in the chimney flue lining from green firewood.

 Tinder materials are easily ignited.
 Out in nature, milkweed fluff, pine needles, and wood shavings are great sources of tinder.
 To ignite the fire in your fireplace, dryer lint can be used but actually may not be the best choice, since the lint can contain synthetic materials.
 Newspaper, pencil shavings, moss, and twigs also make for good tinder.
 Only use sticks and twigs for tinder and kindling if it snaps and breaks because if it bends, it contains too much moisture.

 The second phase of fire-building is when the kindling catches fire, creating more substantial flames.
 Sticks, small branches, and logs split into small sections serve well as kindling.

-The heat component of a fire is what the cavemen had the most trouble with.
+The heat component of fire is what the cavemen had the most trouble with.
 Today, we have the benefit of matches and lighters.
 It is extremely dangerous to use liquid accelerants in your fireplace; it should never be done.
-Most recommended is to light your tinder and kindling with a long match.
+The most recommended is to light your tinder and kindling with a long match.

 Contact one of our member stores for chimney and fireplace maintenance and to ensure that it’s safe to develop or hone your fire-starting skills in your fireplace.